Author: sulochana

 About the Author: Sulochana Uthirapathi is the Founder of Transform Borders, a Singapore immigration consultancy established in 2017.
 She specialises in Employment Pass (EP), Permanent Residency (PR) and Citizenship applications, supporting professionals, families and corporate clients with legally guided and structured immigration processes.

-• Singapore Immigration Trends: Work Pass & PR Updates
+• Singapore Immigration Trends: Work Pass, PR & Citizenship Updates

-Singapore Immigration Trends: Work Pass & PR Updates
+Singapore Immigration Trends: Work Pass, PR & Citizenship Updates

 At a glance